P. J. Higgins: Arizona Diamondbacks

 On January 12, 2023, Higgins signed a minor league contract with the Arizona Diamondbacks organization.
-In 58 games for the Triple–A Reno Aces, Higgins batted .317/.407/.473 with 6 home runs and 46 RBI.
+In 58 games for the Triple–A Reno Aces, Higgins batted .317/.407/.473 with six home runs and 46 RBI.

 Chicago Cubs (second stint)

 On July 16, 2023, Higgins was traded to the Chicago Cubs in exchange for cash considerations.
 In 32 games for the Triple–A Iowa Cubs, he batted .285/.333/.480 with five home runs and 21 RBI.
 Higgins elected free agency following the season on November 6.

 Cincinnati Reds

-On November 13, 2023, Higgins signed a minor league contract with an the Cincinnati Reds that included an invitation to spring training.
+On November 13, 2023, Higgins signed a minor league contract with the Cincinnati Reds that included an invitation to spring training.
 He played in 134 games for the Triple-A Louisville Bats, slashing .259/.320/.385 with 11 home runs and 68 RBI.
 Higgins elected free agency following the season on November 4, 2024.

 On January 28, 2025, Higgins re-signed with the Reds organization on a new minor league contract.
-He elected free agency on November 6.
+He made 111 appearances for Triple-A Louisville, batting .240/.300/.345 with seven home runs and 42 RBI.
+Higgins elected free agency following the season on November 6.

+On December 17, 2025, Higgins re-signed with the Reds on another minor league contract.
+He was assigned to Triple-A Louisville to begin the regular season.
+On April 8, 2026, the Reds selected Higgins' contract, adding him to their active roster.
+On April 10, Higgins entered a 10–2 blowout loss to the Los Angeles Angels in relief of Kyle Nicolas in the ninth inning; in the appearance, he recorded a strikeout against Angels outfielder Josh Lowe.
+He made five appearances for Cincinnati, going 2-for-10 (.200) with one RBI and one walk.
+On May 13, Higgins was designated for assignment following the signing of Chris Paddack.
+He cleared waivers and was sent outright to Louisville the following day.
+On May 17, Higgins was added back to Cincinnati's active roster.
+Across 13 total games for the team, he went 6-for-26 (.231) with four RBI and two walks.
+On June 18, Higgins was removed from the 40-man roster and sent outright to Triple-A Louisville.